bridgekitio/frodo/README.md

 *That's just, like, your opinion, man!*

-Abide is an opinionated code generator and runtime library that helps you write (micro) services/APIs that supports, both, RPC/HTTP and Event-Driven invocation.
+Frod is an opinionated code generator and runtime library that helps you write (micro) services/APIs that supports, both, RPC/HTTP and Event-Driven invocation.
 It parses the interfaces/structs/comments in your code service code to generate all of the client, server, gateway, and pub-sub communication code automatically.

 You write business logic.
-Abide generates the annoying copy/paste boilerplate needed to expose your service as an HTTP API as well as Pub/Sub code to create event-driven workflows across your services.
+Frodo generates the annoying copy/paste boilerplate needed to expose your service as an HTTP API as well as Pub/Sub code to create event-driven workflows across your services.

-This is the spiritual successor to [Frodo](https://github.com/monadicstack/frodo).
+This is the spiritual successor to my original project of the same name in a different org: [Frodo](https://github.com/monadicstack/frodo).
-Abide supports Frodo's RPC/HTTP related features, but it addresses many shortcomings in the architecture/approach and adds Event-Driven communication with almost no extra code on your part.
+It supports the RPC/HTTP related features of the original, but it addresses many shortcomings in the architecture/approach and adds Event-Driven communication with almost no extra code on your part.